-- 11. Acquire technological skills and dispositions that work to improve the quality of life for yourself and others. - 12.
-Mentor younger learners. - 13.
-Involve themselves, their families, and their kūpuna in ongoing learning. - 14.
-Continue to develop personal communication, participation, and collaboration skills. - 15.
-Share with others as an ongoing process of learning and teaching.

-Learners will be able to:

-- 1. Know what their kuleana is in various situations (family, classroom, local and global communities). - 2.
-Demonstrate the use of acquired knowledge through authentic application. - 3.
-Use cultural and traditional knowledge for personal use and the betterment of others. - 4.
-Embrace the attitude that hana (work) is respected and learning is pleasurable. - 5.
-Assess their own learning to identify strengths and needs. - 6.
-Set personal goals and make appropriate decisions to enhance life skills. - 7.
-Make effective use of knowledge, skills, and ways of knowing from their own cultural traditions to assess their own learning. - 8.
-Experience and enjoy learning in culturally appropriate environments. - 9.
-Participate in cultural events that showcase their talents and skills (i.e., competitions, performances, science fairs, community celebrations).

-- 1. Be keen observers of their natural environment. - 2.
-Maintain a clean and healthy environment (i.e., waste management).
+11. Acquire technological skills and dispositions that work to improve the quality of life for oneself and others.
+12. Mentor younger learners.
+13. Involve themselves, their families, and their kūpuna in ongoing learning.
+14. Continue to develop personal communication, participation, and collaboration skills.
+15. Share with others as an ongoing process of learning and teaching. #7 'Ike Ho'okō: Applied Achievement Path Learners will be able to: 1.
+Know what their kuleana is in various situations (family, classroom, local and global communities).
+2. Demonstrate the use of acquired knowledge through authentic application.
+3. Use cultural and traditional knowledge for personal use and the betterment of others.
+4. Embrace the attitude that hana (work) is respected and learning is pleasurable.
+5. Assess their own learning to identify strengths and needs.
+6. Set personal goals and make appropriate decisions to enhance life skills.
+7. Make effective use of knowledge, skills, and ways of knowing from their own cultural traditions to assess their own learning.
+8. Experience and enjoy learning in culturally appropriate environments.
+9. Participate in cultural events that showcase their talents and skills (i.e., competitions, performances, science fairs, community celebrations). #8 'Ike Honua: Sense of Place Pathway Learners will be able to: 1.
+Be keen observers of their natural environment.
+2. Maintain a clean and healthy environment (i.e., waste management).

-- 3. Understand the natural rhythm of the environment that includes the winds, rains, tides, currents, and seasonal changes, and learn how to live in alignment with the environment. - 4.
-Participate comfortably in the local traditions and celebrations that reflect the diversity of the local culture and the distinctive kuleana of certain individual families in certain areas of knowledge. - 5.
-Recognize and respond to the people, places, and natural elements in their community. - 6.
-Honor and respect personal and community resources. - 7.
-Be familiar with and respectful of places within their community. - 8.
-Understand the symbiotic relationship between man, akua, and his environment to attain lōkahi. - 9.
-Preserve, protect, and sustain a healthy environment (i.e., environmentally sound legislation, mālama 'āina). - 10.
-Develop a sustainable food production system. - 11.
-Plan and participate in community service projects. - 12.
-Teach others about the concept of mālama through example. - 13.
-Participate in conservation and recycling practices and activities. - 14.
-Introduce ideas, opinions, and suggestions in a safe, caring environment. - 15.
-Participate in subsistence activities with family and other community members and learn stories and lessons associated with those activities (i.e., farming, gathering, fishing, hunting). - 16.
-Become actively involved in local activities and organizations that contribute to the quality of life in their community (i.e., civic clubs, churches, youth athletics). - 17.
-Pursue excellence in their traditional practices, including management of and responsibilities to the surrounding environment. - 18.
-Identify and utilize appropriate forms of technology for improving the quality of life in the community.
+3. Understand the natural rhythm of the environment that includes the winds, rains, tides, currents, and seasonal changes, and learn how to live in alignment with the environment.

+4. Participate comfortably in the local traditions and celebrations that reflect the diversity of the local culture and the distinctive kuleana of certain individual families in certain areas of knowledge.

+5. Recognize and respond to the people, places, and natural elements in their community.

+6. Honor and respect personal and community resources.

+7. Be familiar with and respectful of places within their community.

+8. Understand the symbiotic relationship between man, akua, and his environment to attain lōkahi.

+9. Preserve, protect, and sustain a healthy environment (i.e., environmentally sound legislation, mālama 'āina).

+10. Develop a sustainable food production system.

+11. Plan and participate in community service projects.

+12. Teach others about the concept of malama through example.

+13. Participate in conservation and recycling practices and activities.

+14. Introduce ideas, opinions, and suggestions in a safe, caring environment.

+15. Participate in subsistence activities with family and other community members and learn stories and lessons associated with those activities (i.e., farming, gathering, fishing, hunting).

-- 19. Recognize and identify the healthy cultural behaviors that are practiced and promoted within the environment (i.e., kōkua, reciprocity, aloha 'āina, mālama 'āina). - 20.
-Participate actively in local activities and organizations that contribute to the quality of life in their community (i.e., civic clubs, churches, youth athletics).
+16. Become actively involved in local activities and organizations that contribute to the quality of life in their community (i.e., civic clubs, churches, youth athletics).